 These include dental issues, eye issues, amyloidosis, asthma, other breathing issues, and heart issues such as congenital heart defects.

-The Colorpoint Shorthairs feature a well-built muscular body, glossy coat, and with cat big eyes that’s colored blue.
+The Colorpoint Shorthairs feature a well-built muscular body, a glossy coat, and with cat big eyes.

 Like other point-colored cats, they’re pale on parts of the body, but the colors get darker towards the feet, tail, and eyes.